Research

 R&R Journal of International Economics

 This paper studies the effect of resolving trade policy uncertainty on investment in innovation in China during 1990-2007.
 It exploits exogenous and heterogeneous exposure to tariff uncertainty resolution arising from a major change in US trade policy, which eliminated the possibility of tariff increases on Chinese imported goods, and detailed data on innovation from all sectors and countries in a triple difference-in-differences.
 Eliminating tariff uncertainty has an economically and statistically significant effect on innovation, and this effect represents actual innovation, rather than just more patent filings.
-Next, the paper studies the mechanisms that led to this positive innovation response and shows i. that the increase in innovation reflects a response on three margins: the introduction of patents in new technologies, patens with increased technological scope, and patents in a firm’s pre-period technology portfolio; ii. that relatively more exposed sectors exhibit a larger increase in the number of firms patenting for the first time; iii. that the increase in innovation is at least in part driven by exports to the US.
+Next, the paper studies the mechanisms that led to this positive innovation response and shows i. that the timing is heterogeneous: high-quality and high opportunity cost innovations respond more slowly and gradually, while lower-quality innovations react quickly; ii. that the increase in innovation reflects a response on three margins: the introduction of patents in new technologies, patents with increased technological scope, and patents in a firm’s pre-period technology portfolio; iii. that relatively more exposed sectors exhibit a larger increase in the number of firms patenting for the first time; iv. that the increase in innovation is at least in part driven by exports to the US.

 Educating like China (with Difei Ouyan, Weidi Yuan, and Yuan Zi)